 The first and most obvious strategy is to ask your close friends and neighbors for references.
 You can also ask around your neighborhood if anyone knows of any subcontractors.

-You may have even better luck by asking someone who knows the difference between average and exceptional services: that is, people you’ve gone to school with or have even worked with in the past.
+You may have even better luck by asking someone who knows the difference between average and exceptional services: that is, people you’ve gone to school with or have also worked with in the past.
 Today, you will discover that other contractors don’t give out the name of their best workers due to the high competition.

 However, depending on how close you are, other people in the commercial construction industry may be willing to lend a hand.